jorisvddonk/Drifter/README.md

 First, you need to install all dependencies with `npm install`.
 Following that, run `npm run-script dev` and then visit http://localhost:8080/

-## Performance

-Currently, Drifter performs rather badly, especially on Google Chrome.
-This is mostly due to a very inefficient collision detection mechanism, which happens to perform badly on V8.
-Consider using Mozilla Firefox 58+ for now.
-I hope to be able to improve performance in the future.

 ## VR support

 Drifter has support for the Oculus Rift on [WebVR supported browsers](https://webvr.info/).